-The samples were obtained from the fishermen's catches during the three occurrence periods (i.e. January-March 2019) in Gorontalo Bay to the estuary of Bone Bolango River (Figure 1).
-The sampling was carried out from the first day until the last day in each period of the appearance.
-The sample grouping referred to the initial method used by Sahami et al. (2019a) based on the differences in melanophoric pattern in the body.
-20 groups of sample were found in this study, in which 15 groups were new melanophore patterns and coded with N6-N20, while five groups were the melanophore patterns that had been reported Sahami et al. (2019a).
+The samples were obtained from the catches of fishermen during the three occurrence periods (i.e. January-March 2019) in Gorontalo Bay to the estuary of Bone Bolango River (Figure 1).
+The sampling was carried out from the first day until the last day in each appearance period.
+The sampled fishes were temporarily preserved in an icebox (4 °C) and were transported to the laboratory for further analysis.
+The morphology of the Nike fish is recognized by the morphological features described by Olii et al. (2019) and Pasisingi et al. (2020a).
+The sample grouping referred to the initial method used by Sahami et al. (2019b) based on the differences in melanophore patterns in the body.
+20 groups of sample were found in this study, in which 15 groups were new melanophore patterns and coded with N6-N20, while five groups (N1-N5) were the melanophore patterns that had been reported Sahami et al. (2019b).
 The measurement of morphometric characters was carried out on 20 groups of melanophore patterns, whereas the samples for molecular analysis were only obtained from 15 samples of newly discovered melanophore patterns.
-Regarding the molecular analysis, five individuals were taken from each group and each of them was then filled in a sample bottle and added with 95% ethanol solution.
+Immediately after the measurement of morphometric characters, five individuals were taken from each group and each of them was then placed in a sample bottle and added with 95% ethanol solution for molecular analysis.